 1971—ITT lobbyist Dita M. Beard writes a memo noting that Pres.
 Richard “Dick” Nixon knew ITT was giving the Republican National Committee a $400,000 bribe to get a favorable Justice Dept. decision.

-1969—Secretary of Defense Mel Laird gives National Security Advisor Henry Kissinger a menu of options for his boss to use against North Korea.
-One includes up to 47 nukes.
+1969—Defense Secretary Mel Laird gives National Security Advisor Henry Kissinger a menu of options Richard Nixon might use in dealing with North Korea; included: 47 nukes.

 1962—God is expelled from U.S. schools by the Supreme Court.

-1938—FDR signs into law the minimum wage and the 44-hour week, and puts an end to child labor.
+1938—FDR signs a minimum wage and a 44-hour week into law, and puts an end to child labor.

 1914—A factory full of volatile chemicals explodes in Salem, Mass.
 The ensuing fire burns 1,376 buildings and leaves 18,000 homeless or jobless.